-The router's ports (view from left to right) are located on the rear panel.
+The following parts (view from left to right) are located on the back panel.

 Item Description Power Port For connecting the router to a power socket via the provided power adapter.
-On/Off Button Press this button to power on or off the router.
+Power On/Off Button Press this button to power on or off the router.
 Reset Button Press and hold this button for more than 5 seconds to reset the router to its factory default settings.
-USB1 / USB2 For connecting to a USB device or a USB printer.
-On: The inserted USB device is ready to use.
-USB LED Flashing: A USB device is being identified.
-Off: No device is plugged into the USB port.
+USB 2.0 Port For connecting to a USB 2.0 device or a USB 2.0 printer.
 Internet Port For connecting to a DSL/Cable modem, or an Ethernet jack.
-Ethernet Ports (1/2/3/4) For connecting your PC or other Ethernet network devices to the router.
-WPS/Wi-Fi Press this button, and immediately press the WPS button on your device.
-The WPS LED of the router should change from flashing to solid on, indicating successful WPS connection.
-Press and hold the Wi-Fi button for about 2 seconds to turn on or off the wireless function of your router.
+Ethernet Ports (1/2/3/4) For connecting your wired devices to the router.
+WPS/Wi-Fi On/Off Press and hold this button for less than 5 seconds to enable the WPS function.
+Button Press and hold this button for about 2 seconds to turn on or off the wireless function of your router.
 Antennas Used for wireless operation and data transmit.
 Upright them for the best Wi-Fi performance.